MDeanLindsay/scrapy/README.md

 ## Description

-Pulls all readily availible inventory data of from 2 competitors.
+Pulls all availible inventory data from 2 competitors websites.
 Tests between using/not using an itemloader().

 Brand, product type, product name, product dimensions, price, variations, etc. will be the target fields.